 Does it drive you crazy when your kids say, “I’m bored”?
-Especially now that many of us are with our children 24/7, it may be helpful to examine three possible ways to respond to their cries of boredom.
+It may be helpful to examine three possible ways to respond to their cries of boredom.

 The reply you choose depends on how you want to solve the boredom problem.
 It’s crucial to clarify your intention because you may be responding as if it’s your problem to solve, when in actuality you want your child to solve the problem.
 This miscommunication can lead to frustration and upset for both of you.